Abhishaike/PopulationWebGLGLobe/README.md

 # PopulationWebGLGLobe

-This is a data visualization program utilizing the WebGLGlobe created the Google Data Arts Team.
+This is a data visualization program utilizing the WebGLGlobe created by the Google Data Arts Team.
 The included Heroku link will launch an application that will build three things:

 1. Using the included globe.js Javascript, graph the global population (on a city-by-city basis) from 1950-2050 in five year increments onto the globe.